Open-CMSIS-Pack/cmsis-toolbox/docs/CubeMX.md

         - file: ./STM32CubeMX/Drivers/STM32U5xx_HAL_Driver/Src/stm32u5xx_ll_usb.c
 ```

-## Add RTOS
+## Adding an RTOS

 Many applications require an RTOS kernel.
 By default, CubeMX implements interrupts functions for all Cortex-M exception handlers.
-However some exception handlers are typically required for the RTOS kernel execution.
+However, some exception handlers are typically required for the RTOS kernel execution.

 Adding an RTOS kernel requires these steps:

-1. **Add the RTOS kernel to application** (in this case RTX) as should below:
+1. **Add the RTOS kernel to application** (in this case RTX)

    **File: `CubeMX.cproject.yml`**